Submarine earthquake: Convergent plate boundary

 The older, and denser plate moves below the lighter plate.
 The further down it moves, the hotter it becomes, until finally melting altogether at the asthenosphere and inner mantle and the crust is actually destroyed.
 The location where the two oceanic plates actually meet become deeper and deeper creating trenches with each successive action.
 There is an interplay of various densities of lithosphere rock, asthenosphere magma, cooling ocean water and plate movement for example the Pacific Ring of Fire.
 Therefore, the site of the sub oceanic trench will be a site of submarine earthquakes; for example the Mariana Trench, Puerto Rico Trench, and the volcanic arc along the Great Sumatran fault.

 Transform plate boundary

 A transform-fault boundary, or simply a transform boundary is where two plates will slide past each other, and the irregular pattern of their edges may catch on each other.
 The lithosphere is neither added to from the asthenosphere nor is it destroyed as in convergent plate action.
-For example, along the San Andreas fault strike-slip fault zone, the Pacific Tectonic Plate has been moving along at about 5 cm/yr in a northwesterly direction, whereas the North American Plate is moving south-easterly.
+For example, along the San Andreas Fault strike-slip fault zone, the Pacific plate has been moving along at about 5 cm/yr in a northwesterly direction, whereas the North American plate is moving south-easterly.